emily0906/emily0906.github.io/README.md

 * **Create a reposity on Github**
   * Login to [Github](https://github.com)
   * Look on the left right corner of the page, when you see repositories, click on ```<new>``` button as show <img width="67" alt="image" src="https://user-images.githubusercontent.com/42950390/67733058-3981dc80-f9cb-11e9-8a25-7e89d769637f.png">
-  * Set your repository public and initilize it README.
+  * Set your repository public and initilize it with a README file.
 In Etter's book, he encourage people to publish their documentation, so that people can visit your documentation and help you contribute it better.
 Similar to repository, by publishing your repository, you encourage people to visit your page, and help you contribute your contents.
-  * *Note: In case you don't want to public your repository, you can assign to github pro account and set your reposity private*
+  * *Note: In case you don't want to public your repository, you can assign to github pro account and set your reposity private and still allow you to see your Github Page*
   * Click on ```<Create repository>``` to create your own Github repository
   * Name the repository as ```<user name>.github.io```